Frequently Asked Questions

 The Online Application Process

 Q. Will I be able to apply for more than one early childhood site or program?
 Each parent may submit one application indicating their first, second, and third choices.
-Site and program options depend on the child's age and the household income.
+Site and program options depend on the child's age, household income, and residency location.

 Q. How long does it take to complete the online application process?
-Typically, the process should take from 10-20 minutes, depending on your household information and the time required to upload supporting documentation.
+Typically, the process takes 10-20 minutes, depending on your household information and the time required to upload supporting documentation.

 Q. What if I do not have access to a computer?
 Please contact the site or program you would like your child to attend for application assistance.
 You may also contact the JPS PreK Department at 504-349-

 Q. Is there another way of submitting an application other than online?
 No, the application process is strictly electronic.

 Q. Once I've submitted the application electronically, how will I know that the submission is successful?
 Once the application is completed online, you will receive an email at the email address you provided when you created an account.

 Q. Should I allow anyone else to use my account?
 It is the user's responsibility to protect the integrity of any information entered in the system.
 This includes, but is not limited to, passwords or personal information about you or your child.
 You must also agree not to share your login information or password with anyone except a parent or legal guardian.

 Q. My account has been disabled because I've attempted to login too many times.
 Should I set up another account?
 No. You must call the JPS PreK Department for an administrator to assist you.

 Q. After I have completed the online application, is there another step to complete the process?
 Yes.
 You must scan and upload the required documentation before your application is considered complete.
 You can receive support to scan and upload documents at the site or program you would like your child to attend or at the JPS PreK Department.